JeffC25/smart-article-analyzer-old/README.md

 ## Overview

-This project is a document analyzer implemented in Flask and allows users to generate summaries, keywords, and sentiment from PDF files, news article URLs, or manual text input.
-It consists of the following major component: a database, PDF uploader, news article ingester, NLP sentiment module, and a frontend UI created with Bootstrap.
-The project is packaged using Docker.
+This project is a serverside-rendered application that allows users to generate summaries, keywords, and sentiment from PDF files, news article URLs, or manual text input.
+It consists of the following major componenst: a SQL database, PDF uploader, news article ingester, NLP sentiment module, and a frontend UI created with Bootstrap.
 ## PDF Uploader

 The PDF uploader module uses the PyPdf library to read a PDF file and output its text contents.